 French Studies Bulletin: A Quarterly Supplement is the sister journal to French Studies and appears four times a year.
 It publishes short articles (no more than 2,000 words) in English or French on topics spanning all areas of the subject — language and linguistics (historical and contemporary); all aspects and periods of French/Francophone literature; French thought and the history of ideas; cultural studies; film; politics and critical theory – and on topical issues and debates.

-The Legenda series Research Monographs in French Studies is published by MHRA/Maney Publishing.
-Supported by The Society for French Studies, which appoints its General Editor, it aspires to publish original work in all areas of the literature, thought, theory, culture, film and language of the French-speaking world.
+The Legenda series Research Monographs in French Studies is published by the MHRA.
+Supported by The Society for French Studies, which appoints its General Editor, the series aspires to publish original work in all areas of the literature, thought, theory, culture, film and language of the French-speaking world.
 The distinctiveness of the series lies in the critical focus and relative brevity of its monographs.